vaastav/vaastav.github.io/_pages/education.md

 awards: true
 ---

+### Max Planck Institute for Software-Systems

++ PhD in Computer Science, Sept 2020 - current

 ### University of British Columbia

-+ Master of Science, Sept 2018 - current
++ Master of Science, Sept 2018 - Aug 2020
 + Bachelor of Science, Sept 2013 - May 2018

 ### Vancouver Institute of Visual Analytics